-If you believe that you need USCIS to accommodate your disability and/or impairment, select "Yes" and then any applicable box in Item Number 1. that describes the nature of your disabilities and/or impairments.
+If you believe that you need USCIS to accommodate your disability and/or impairment, select "Yes" and then any applicable box in Items A. - C. in Item Number 1. that describes the nature of your disabilities and/or impairments.
 Also, describe the types of accommodations you are requesting on the lines provided.
 If you are requesting a sign-language interpreter, indicate for which language.
-If you need extra space to complete this section, use the space provided in Part 15.
+If you need extra space to complete this section, use the space provided in Part 16.
 Additional Information.

 NOTE: All domestic USCIS facilities meet the Accessibility Guidelines of the Americans with Disabilities Act, so you do not need to contact USCIS to request an accommodation for physical access to a domestic USCIS office.
-However, in Part 3. of this application, you can indicate whether you use a wheelchair.
+However, in Part 3.
+Item Number 1.
+C. of this application, you can indicate whether you use a wheelchair.
 This will allow USCIS to better prepare for your visit.